Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Method

-We calculate the Pearson coefficients between $G$ and $C$ of the MSDnet\cite{huang2017multi}, and series SDN-networks\cite{kaya2019shallow}(Resnet-SDN,Vgg-SDN, Wideresnet-SDN).
-In order to better demonstrate the correlation, we calculate the normalized gradient conflict and the normalized loss degradation as shown below:

-where operators ($E(\cdot)$,$std(\cdot)$) calculate mean and standard variance values respectively.
-The results in Fig.\ref{Pearson} indicate that the gradient conflict among tasks not only exists, but also hinder the convergence of each output branch.
+We calculate the Pearson coefficients between $G$ and $C$ for MSDnet\cite{huang2017multi}, and a series of SDN networks\cite{kaya2019shallow} (Resnet-SDN,Vgg-SDN, Wideresnet-SDN).
+The results in Fig. \ref{Pearson} indicate that the gradient conflict among tasks not only exists but also hinders the convergence of each output branch.